The number of undergraduate students, 2014-15 school year.

 Singer has served as an associate editor for the IEEE Transactions on Signal Processing and is a member of the MIT Educational Council, Eta Kappa Nu, and Tau Beta Pi.
 Singer’s work in wireless, optical, and underwater acoustic communications has led to 15 U.S. patents and more than 200 refereed publications.
 For this and related work, he was elected Fellow of the IEEE for “contributions to signal processing techniques for digital communication,” in 2009.
 He has served as an expert witness on these and related technologies in cases tried in U.S. District Court and has testified as an expert in communications and circuit technologies at the International Trade Commission.

 In 2000, he co-founded Intersymbol Communications, Inc., a venture-funded fabless semiconductor IC company, based in Champaign, which brought an MLSE-based electronic dispersion compensation chip-set to the optical communications market.
 In 2007, Intersymbol Communications, Inc., was acquired by Finisar Corporation, a publicly traded optical communications company (NASDAQ: FNSR).
 In 2005, Singer was appointed director of the Technology Entrepreneur Center (TEC) in the College of Engineering, creating and overseeing courses, programs, and activities serving over 4,000 students annually.
-In 2014, he was appointed special advisor to the dean for innovation and entrepreneurship.
+In 2014, he was appointed special adviser to the dean for innovation and entrepreneurship.